Feel, process, heal

 The 5 Hidden Ways Emotions Impact Your Body

-From tension headaches, to digestive issues, your emotions can impact your body in unexpected ways.
+How your emotions and anxiety can impact your body in unexpected ways.

 How your patterns from childhood affect your adult relationships and what you can do about it.